American entry into World War I: Jewish Americans

-In 1914–1916, there were few Jewish Americans in favor of American entry into the war.
+In 1914–1916, there were few Jewish Americans in favor of US entry into the war.
 New York City, with its Jewish community numbering 1.5 million, was a center of antiwar activism, much of which was organized by labor unions which were primarily on the political left and therefore opposed to a war that they viewed to be a battle between several great powers.

-Some Jewish communities worked together during the war years to provide relief to Jewish communities in Eastern Europe which were decimated by fighting, famine and scorched earth policies of the Russian and Austro-German armies.
+Some Jewish communities worked together during the war years to provide relief to Jewish communities in Eastern Europe decimated by fighting, famine and scorched earth policies of the Russian and Austro-German armies.

-Of greatest concern to Jewish Americans was the tsarist regime in Russia because it was notorious for tolerating and inciting pogroms and following anti-Semitic policies.
-As historian Joseph Rappaport reported through his study of Yiddish press during the war, "The pro-Germanism of America's immigrant Jews was an inevitable consequence of their Russophobia".
-However the fall of the tsarist regime in March 1917 removed a major obstacle for many Jews who refused to support American entry into the war on the side of the Russian Empire.
+Of greatest concern to Jewish Americans was the tsarist government in Russia due its toleration of pogroms and allegedly following antisemitic policies.
+As historian Joseph Rappaport reported through his study of Yiddish press during the war, "The pro-Germanism of America's immigrant Jews was an inevitable consequence of their Russophobia."
+However, after the February Revolution of 1917 led to the transformation of Russia into a republic, a major obstacle was removed for those Jews who refused to support US entry into the war on the side of Russia.
 The draft went smoothly in New York City, and left-wing opposition to the war largely collapsed when Zionists saw the possibility of using the war to demand a state of Israel.